Skip to main content

 All elements of the module are predicated upon safety and ethical considerations.
 This module is structured to provide a balance of theoretical and practical experience through classroom, computer laboratory and workshop environments.

-• Electrical and Electronic Technology II
+• Electrical and Electronic Technology 2

 Credits: 5

 The aim of this module is to broaden and strengthen the knowledge of Electrical and Electronic technology.
+Understand the use of electrical circuitry and basic control in mechanical systems and solve practical problems.

 • Engineering Technology and Maintenance